simondiep/quiplash-js/README.md

 - Time out inactive lobbies
 - Handle players dropping out (automatic?)
 - Testing faster - Automate creation of room and joining of a player
-- Clean up console logs
-- Polish to make it look good
+- Polish to make it look better
   - Sound effects
   - background music
   - animations
-- Better instructions
 - host - progress bar for showing who's still submitting their answer
-- consider getting rid of room state and leverage only socket rooms
 - support pg13 / r-rated prompts
 - keep track of used prompts so they don't repeat
 - allow voting for creative answers
 - consider converting REST endpoint into websocket call
-- gray out start button in lobby until at least 3 players (make a visual cue)
-- unit tests? makes sense if im the only dev?
-- Test on phone